Are you struggling to choose between a three-wheel or four-wheel stroller? Are you wondering what the difference is?

 1. Lack of Versatility

 These strollers are also not designed for running.
-This doesn’t mean you can’t use them for exercise — walking is a great way to keep fit (2).
+That doesn’t mean you can’t use them for exercise — walking is a great way to keep fit (2).
 But you may be restricted to paved trails around the park.

 Factors For Choosing a Stroller

-- Safety: While manufacturers are required to follow safety standards, you should make your checks too.
+• Safety: While manufacturers are required to follow safety standards, you should make your checks too.
 Five-point harnesses are trickier for toddlers to unfasten.
-Test the brakes for a secure hold and look over the frame for any potential “tiny finger” traps (3).
+Test the brakes for a secure hold, and look over the frame for any potential “tiny finger” traps (3).

-- How easy it is to use: Is it simple to fold, transport, and store?
+• How easy it is to use: Is it simple to fold, transport, and store?
 Will you be able to lift it into your car or carry it without a struggle?
 Do you need both hands for steering, or can you manage using one?

-- Comfort: A seat that fully reclines could be a handy option for naps on-the-go.
+• Comfort: A seat that fully reclines could be a handy option for naps on the go.
 Plus, adjustable handlebars should allow you to tailor the height for the user.

-- Age: Can the stroller be used from birth?
+• Age: Can the stroller be used from birth?
 Check for newborn-ready padded inserts or whether the particular model has a compatible infant carrier.

 Safety First